I suppose when it comes to Vicenza Italy I am a little biased. Our house is in the province of Vicenza and my family has lived here for centuries

 When it comes to the main "tourist attractions" the list of things to do and places to see is surprisingly long for such a relatively small town.
 Here then are the “must see” sights in Vicenza...

-Undoubtedly Vicenza’s main tourist attractions are the fine examples of Palladian architecture.
+Undoubtedly, Vicenza’s main tourist attraction is the Palladian architecture.

-Andrea Palladio is renowned globally for the famous Palladian style – even the White House was Palladio inspired - and it is in Vicenza where that the bulk of the buildings designed by Palladio are to be found and where he spent most of his life.
+Andrea Palladio is renowned globally for the famous Palladian style – even the White House was Palladio inspired.

 The ladies in the office are very helpful and friendly, Anna in particular is fantastic and will be able to give all the advice you need on opening times etc.

 Visit the fabulous piazze of the city too - Vicenza has some of the loveliest in all of Italy with Piazza dei Signori being able to rival St. Marks in Venice.